apache/sling-whiteboard/featuremodel/readme.md

 # Requirements

 The feature model should meet the following requirements:
+Comment(CZ) : We should reorder the Requirements
 * SFM010 - A feature model must have a unique identifier.
 * SFM020 - A feature model must have a version.
 * SFM030 - The feature model should be described through a text format which is easily consumable by both humans and machines, that can be edited with common editors and support text-based diff operations.
 * SFM040 - It must be possible to specify the bundles belonging to the feature, including version.
 * SFM050 - It must be possible to specify the bundles in a feature in terms of Maven coordinates.
+Comment(CZ) : I'm not sure we need to specify this here - or if we should say the same about the feature identifier.
 * SFM060 - It must be possible to specify the OSGi configurations for a feature.
 * SFM070 - Both normal OSGi configurations as well as factory configurations must be supported.
 The feature model must support all data types supported by the OSGi Configuration Admin specification.
+* SFM080 - The OSGi configuration resource format as defined in the OSGi Configurator Specification must be supported.
-* SFM080 - It must be possible to associate an OSGi configuration with a bundle within a feature.
+* SFM090 - It must be possible to associate an OSGi configuration with a bundle within a feature.
 If the bundle is not resolved at runtime then the associated configuration also does not get installed.
+* SFM100 - The feature model must allow the specification of the order in which the bundles inside the feature are started.
+This should be relative to when the feature itself is started.
+* SFM110 - It must be possible to define whether a bundle is mandatory or optional.
-* SFM090 - It must be possible to define framework properties.
+* SFM120 - It must be possible to define framework properties.
-* SFM100 - A feature must be able to extend other features.
+* SFM130 - A feature must be able to extend other features.
-* SFM110 - A feature must be able to depend on other features.
+* SFM140 - A feature must be able to depend on other features.
 The feature model must be able to deal with circular dependencies.
+Comment(CZ) : This sounds like a require-feature directive.
+I guess this is not meant here.
-* SFM120 - The feature model must describe how several features are combined to build an application.
+* SFM150 - The feature model must describe how several features are combined to build an application.
-* SFM130 - A feature must be describable through a single file.
+* SFM160 - A feature must be describable through a single file.
-* SFM140 - Multiple features must be described in multiple files.
+* SFM170 - Multiple features must be described in multiple files.
-* SFM150 - The feature model must be extensible to allow other (proprietary) artifacts and content.
+* SFM180 - The feature model must be extensible to allow other artifacts than bundles.
-* SFM160 - The feature model must allow the specification of the order in which the bundles inside the feature are started.
-This should be relative to when the feature itself is started.
-* SFM170 - The feature model must support variable substitution for its values at runtime.
-* SFM180 - The feature model must support JCR Repository Initialization via the _repoinit_ language.
-* SFM190 - The feature model should allow the arbitrary text files to be written to the file system, to support configuration of components that use file-based configuration such as properties or XML files, such as web.xml.
+* SFM190 - The feature model must be extensible to allow other/additional content.
-* SFM200 - The feature model must support features which consist of repository content packages.
-* SFM210 - The feature model may support more than one text-based definition language where the language used can be easily inferred, for example from the file extension.
+* SFM200 - The feature model may support more than one text-based definition language where the language used can be easily inferred, for example from the file extension.
-* SFM220 - The feature model must support runtime launching with one or more features.
+* SFM210 - The feature model must support comments.
-* SFM230 - The feature model must be able to compute the effective requirements of a feature by inspecting the feature's content and combining this with requirements specified on the feature itself.
-* SFM240 - The feature model must be able to compute the capabilities of a feature by inspecting the feature's content and directly specified capabilities.
-* SFM250 - A feature must be able to specify additional requirements and capabilities that extend the requirements and capabilities from the contained artifacts.
+* SFM220 - A feature must be able to specify additional requirements and capabilities that extend the requirements and capabilities from the contained artifacts.
-* SFM260 - The feature model must be able to find all features that provide the capabilities required by a given feature, from a set of available features.
+* SFM230 - The feature model must describe how several features are aggregated to build a higher level feature
-* SFM270 - Given one or more root features, the feature model must be able to compute the start order of all resulting features so that dependencies of features are started first.
-* SFM280 - The feature model should support all functionality previously provided by the Sling provisioning model.
-* SFM290 - When two bundles with the same symbolic name are installed then the feature model must be capable of only using the one with the highest version number.
+* SFM240 - When features are aggregated, either to create a higher level feature or an application, the feature model must be capable of only using the one with the highest version number.
-* SFM300 - When two bundles with the same symbolic name are installed then the feature model must be capable of installing them side-by-side.
+* SFM250 - When features are aggregated, either to create a higher level feature or an application, the feature model must be capable of including both versions side-by-side.
-* SFM310 - The feature model should provide support for long and multi-line values without creating files that become hard to handle.
+* SFM260 - The feature model should provide support for long and multi-line values without creating files that become hard to handle.
-* SFM320 - The feature model must support comments.
-* SFM330 - It should be possible to dynamically install and uninstall features at runtime.

 ## Tooling
 The following requirements relate to tooling around the Feature Model.
+General Comment (CZ) : Most of the requirements start with "The feature model must...", however these are not requirements for the feature model itself, but rather for some tooling.
+We need to rephrase, potentially regroup.

 * SFT010 - A maven tool must be provided that can create a Sling Launchpad from the feature model.
 * SFT020 - The feature model must allow minimal packaging of runtime artifacts for a feature based on one or more root features and including all their transitive dependencies, but no other artifacts.
+* SFT030 - The feature model must support variable substitution for its values at runtime.
+Comment(CZ) : What exactly does this mean?
+Substitution of what?
+* SFT040 - The feature model should allow the arbitrary text files to be written to the file system, to support configuration of components that use file-based configuration such as properties or XML files, such as web.xml.
+Comment(CZ) : Not sure what this actually means, how does web.xml play a role here?
+* SFT050 - The feature model must support runtime launching with one or more features.
+* SFT060 - The feature model must be able to compute the effective requirements of a feature by inspecting the feature's content and combining this with requirements specified on the feature itself.
+* SFT070 - The feature model must be able to compute the capabilities of a feature by inspecting the feature's content and directly specified capabilities.
+* SFT080 - The feature model must be able to find all features that provide the capabilities required by a given feature, from a set of available features.
+* SFT090 - Given one or more root features, the feature model must be able to compute the start order of all resulting features so that dependencies of features are started first.
+* SFT100 - It should be possible to dynamically install and uninstall features at runtime.

 ### Containers
 These requirements

 * SFC010 - The feature model must support operation in a container environment such as Docker.
 * SFC020 - The feature model must support micro-services oriented target runtimes where a single micro service runs in its own container containing only the binaries required for that microservice.
 * SFC030 - It must be possible to add new features by placing additional files in a container's file system.
 * SFC040 - It must be possible to alter existing features by placing additional files in the file system.
 For example to uninstall or update a bundle provided by an existing feature or to alter a configuration set by an existing feature.
 * SFC050 - The feature model must enable the creation of container (Docker) images for a specified set of features.

+### Sling Specific

+* SFS010 - The feature model must support JCR Repository Initialization via the _repoinit_ language.
+See SFM190
+* SFS020 - The feature model must support features which contains repository content packages.
+See SFM180
+* SFS030 - The feature model should support all functionality previously provided by the Sling provisioning model.

 # Prototype